Kodak extends patent auction deadline as talks continue

 The company, a photography pioneer that has been unable to adapt to the shift to digital imaging, would use the money from the sale to pay back investors.
 It has borrowed nearly $700 million in bankruptcy financing.

 It is unclear how much the patent sale will raise.
-The Wall Street Journal reported on Friday that Apple Inc (AAPL.O), Google Inc (GOOG.O) and Microsoft Corp (MSFT.O) made bids, but they were significantly below Kodak's estimates for the patents' value.
+The Wall Street Journal reported on Friday that Apple Inc, Google Inc and Microsoft Corp made bids, but they were significantly below Kodak's estimates for the patents' value.
 Kodak said early in 2012 that an outside firm had estimated the value of the portfolio at $2.2 billion to $2.6 billion.

 Kodak's digital patents were grouped into two lots - one of 700 patents and another of 400.
 They have been for sale for more than a year, but the sale was complicated by the bankruptcy and lawsuits over the ownership and authenticity of the patents.
-It is in the midst of litigation with several companies, including Apple, Samsung SAGR.UL and Research in Motion Ltd RIM.TO.
+It is in the midst of litigation with several companies, including Apple, Samsung and Research in Motion Ltd.

 Kodak has said it wants to be out of bankruptcy by early 2013.
 To stick to that timeline, it will need to present a bankruptcy reorganization plan towards the end of this year.